cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 LaTeX string (**serialization**) or constructed from a LaTeX string (**parsing**).

+The Compute Engine includes a default LaTeX dictionary to parse and serialize common math expressions.

 It includes definitions such as:

 - "_The `Power` function is represented as "`x^{n}`"_"
 - "_The `Divide` function is represented as "`\frac{x}{y}`"_".

-Note that the dictionary will include LaTeX commands as triggers.
+Note that the LaTeX dictionary may include LaTeX commands as triggers.
 LaTeX commands are usually prefixed with a backslash, such as `\frac` or `\pm`.
 It will also reference MathJSON identifiers.
 MathJSON identifiers are usually capitalized, such as `Divide` or `PlusMinus` and are not prefixed with a backslash.

-The Compute Engine includes a default LaTeX dictionary to parse and serialize common math expressions.

 **To extend the LaTeX syntax** update the `latexDictionary` property of the Compute Engine